 Production Programming for Linux

-This article will go over the best practices on how to prepare your Linux-based product for production.
+This article goes over the best practices on how to prepare your Linux-based product for production.

 Production programming refers to the at-scale methods and processes used to program multiple modules with your product's unique software.
 It's important to have a reliable and consistent method for this, as any issues at this stage will be scaled depending on how much product you ship.

-The usage of the Easy Installer tool as a resource to achieve this goal have important advantages to highlight:
+The usage of the Easy Installer tool as a resource to achieve this goal has important advantages to highlight: